A Holistic Approach to Library Staff Health and Wellness

 Watch this brief video, Eight Dimensions of Wellness and read, Creating a Healthier Life: A Step-By-Step Guide to Wellness (pdf) to explore the eight dimensions.
 We will address them and how we can apply different aspects in both our personal and professional lives in future columns.

 BLOSSOM: Free Virtual Symposium

-And please join us March 24, 25, and 26, 2021, for BLOSSOM - Building Life-long Opportunities for Strength, Self-Care, Outlook, Morale, and Mindfulness.
+And the recordings are now available for the March 2021 online symposium, BLOSSOM - Building Life-long Opportunities for Strength, Self-Care, Outlook, Morale, and Mindfulness.
 A free virtual symposium for library staff focused on their health and wellness, from the Network of the National Library of Medicine.

-This three-day virtual symposium will bring together experts on morale, invisible services, vocational awe, burnout, and self-care in libraries.
-The symposium will provide library staff at all levels, including management, with key takeaways to improve library staff's health and wellness.
-This event is open to all library staff regardless of employment status and to library science students.
+This three-day virtual symposium brought together experts on morale, invisible services, vocational awe, burnout, and self-care in libraries.
+The symposium provided library staff at all levels, including management, with key takeaways to improve library staff's health and wellness.
+This event was open to all library staff regardless of employment status and to library science students.

 “Constitution,” World Health Organization, accessed March 4, 2020, https://www.who.int/about/who-we-are/constitution.

 Swarbrick, M. (2006).
 A wellness approach.
 Psychiatric Rehabilitation Journal, 29(4), 311–314. https://doi.org/10.2975/29.2006.311.314